trackabout/azure-sql-hyperscale-elasticpool-autoscaler/readme.md

 ## About

+Azure SQL Database Hyperscale elastic pools became generally available (GA) on September 12, 2024.
+However, we at TrackAbout found there was no built-in features to scale pools up and down based on load.
+Since the ability to rapidly scale is a signature feature of Hyperscale, and one that promises significant cost savings over traditional elastic pools, we were reluctant to migrate.
+Until now.

-This is an implementation of an automatic scaling algorithm for Azure SQL DB Hyperscale Elastic Pools within an Azure Function.
+This is our implementation of an automatic scaling algorithm for Azure SQL DB Hyperscale Elastic Pools using an Azure Function.

-A single instance of this function can manage *multiple* elastic pools within a single Azure SQL Server.
+A single instance of AutoScaler can manage *multiple* elastic pools within a single Azure SQL Server.

-To manage multiple Azure SQL Servers, run multiple instances of the function.
+To manage multiple Azure SQL Servers, run multiple instances of the AutoScaler.

 Scaling decisions are made based on looking back at historical elastic pool metrics provided by the `sys.dm_elastic_pool_resource_stats` view.
 We look at three key metrics: